 Check wheels to ensure they are not loose or damaged.

-On track machines, look for excessive slack, broken or loose pads, or any other obvious defects.
+Check tracks for broken or loose pads, or any other obvious defects.

 Leaks

 Check for evidence on the crane and on the ground beneath the crane, of any leakage of fuel, lubricating oil, hydraulic fluid, or engine coolant.